 Karin Nebot, Managing Director of Kaviari

 Caviar comes from the eggs of the ascipenser sturgeon.
-This ancestral fish lives mainly in the wild in the waters of the Caspian Sea, which bathes the shores of Iran and Russia.
+This ancestral fish lives mainly in the wild in the waters of the Caspian Sea, which washes the shores of Iran and Russia.

-The production of wild caviar has long been most famous in Iran.
-Three of the best varieties of caviar were produced there: the beluga, the ostrich and the sevruga.
-Thanks to a traditional sea fishing method and the centuries-old know-how of craftsmen, Iranian wild caviar was recognized as the best in the world.
+It is in Iran that the production of wild caviar has long been most famous.
+Three of the best varieties of caviar were produced there: beluga, osetra and sevruga.
+Thanks to a traditional method of fishing at sea and the centuries-old know-how of artisans, Iranian wild caviar was recognized as the best in the world.

-Over the years, the endangered sturgeon has become a protected species.
+Over the years, the sturgeon, threatened with extinction, has become a protected species.
 In 2008, its fishing in the Caspian Sea was banned.
-Caviar producers then turned to the rearing of sturgeons in a natural environment on fish farms, thus preserving the wild natural resource.
+Caviar producers then turned to raising sturgeons in the wild on fish farms, thus preserving the wild natural resource.

-Kaviari was one of the first houses to adopt this eco-responsible approach while developing its know-how acquired from Iranian masters, which we have supported with "our" partner breeders in order to pass on this ancestral and unique know-how !
+Kaviari was one of the first houses to adopt this eco-responsible approach while developing its know-how acquired from Iranian masters, whom we accompanied with "our" partner breeders in order to transmit this ancestral and unique know-how. !

-Caviar is a friendly dish that can be enjoyed with ease.
-Spooning is one of the best ways to appreciate the taste and subtleties of caviar.
+Caviar is a convivial dish that is savored with simplicity.
+Tasting with a spoon is one of the best ways to appreciate the taste and subtleties of caviar.
 For absolute pleasure, avoid silver or metal spoons as they oxidize the grains.
-Prefer mother-of-pearl, porcelain or wooden spoons, the latter having our preference.
+Choose mother-of-pearl, porcelain or wooden spoons, the latter having our preference.